 I'm just trying to, I think, take as many people with me as possible as I go.

-Navicat asks, Nick, do you think it is wise to go full white nationalism rather than to take it slowly, infiltrate the system from within, and then promote nationalism when you actually have power?
+Navikat asks, Nick, do you think it is wise to go full white nationalism rather than to take it slowly?

-When I went to the job training in D.C., I went to a job training to work for a do tank, a certain do tank, a think tank.
+If you guys weren't here last week, when I went to the job training in D.C., I went to a job training to work for a do tank, a certain dew tank, a think tank.

 Disqualified on my first day.